CVE-2026-5272

 Google · Chrome

-A heap buffer overflow vulnerability in the GPU process of Google Chrome prior to version 146 could lead to arbitrary code execution.
+A heap buffer overflow vulnerability exists in the GPU component of Google Chrome prior to version 146.0.7680.178, potentially leading to arbitrary code execution.

 Executive summary